 Quality Faux Wood Shutters vs Substandard Faux Wood Shutters in Gainesville05/06/2019Eric Ramsey There are plenty faux wood window treatments out there, but is there a difference between high-end faux wood shutters, like our Polywood® shutters, that will look nice for years and faux wood shutters that will break in within a few years?
 You need to look at the faux wood shutter’s structure and specifics such as its sturdiness, finish, and energy efficiency potential.
 Good faux wood will never splinter, crack, chip or warp Any type of faux wood plantation shutters seem attractive when first installed.
 However, shutters that are composed of inferior materials such as cheap composites, vinyl-wrapped particleboards, or hollow louvers may bow, chip, splinter, or yellow.
-Inferior shutters definitely don’t hold up in heavily used spaces or in spaces that have extreme heat, cold, or dampness.
+This is even more true in heavily used spaces or in spaces that have extreme heat, cold, or dampness.
 High-quality faux wood, like Polywood, is created from extruded compounds that is made so it won’t warp, yellow or break.
 Its rigid design allows shutters to withstand bowing, splintering, cracking, and chipping, especially in humid or varying-temperature rooms.
-And while it’s hard to tell if a faux wood is high-quality at first, you should always look at the warranty.
+Inspecting the warranty should be the best way to see the durability of a faux wood shutter.
 Businesses that offer a lifetime guarantee stand behind their shutters because they only use the best materials.
 Quality faux wood is easy to clean Everyday maintenance is pretty much the same for most faux wood shutters.
 However, detailed cleaning comes with tougher issues.
 Vinyl and comparable materials will soak up some liquid when scrubbed with a wet rag.
 Other faux wood shutters have finishes that can trap dust and dirt so that they are harder to clean.
-Manufacturers that sell quality window treatments know that faux wood should be simple to wipe down.
-For example, Polywood has a coating that is simple to wipe down quickly, which makes your shutters appear just as new as they did on day one.
+Companies that sell quality window treatments know that faux wood should be simple to wipe down.
+For example, Polywood has a coating that is simple to wipe down quickly, which makes your shutters appear spotless.
 High-caliber faux wood is also completely water resistant, so if any muck and grime gets on the shutter, it should come off with a wet cloth or liquid cleaner.
-High quality faux wood is energy efficient As you lower your high-quality faux wood shutters, you should experience a definite difference in air flow and heat loss.
+Quality faux wood is energy efficient As you lower your high-quality faux wood shutters, you should experience a definite difference in air flow and heat loss.
 The thick louvers and impenetrable materials will help stop sunlight that makes the room toasty and drafts that can make a room chilly.
 Top graded faux wood plantation shutters, like Polywood shutters, will go even further to bolster their energy efficiency by adding in UV inhibitors and weather stripping.
 Shutters crafted with a subpar material doesn’t offer the same energy-saving benefits.
 Those using shoddy materials or hollow louvers will still promote heat loss.
 As time goes on, low quality shutters can start to bow and make gaps between the louvers.
 The key to seeing if you bought a subpar faux wood is by finding its R-rating.
 The higher the number, the better the shutter is at energy efficiency.
 Contact your Gainesville representative and choose a quality faux wood treatment Finding a quality faux wood plantation shutter can sometimes seem like an elusive mission.
 Good thing our Sunburst representatives can bring you all our faux wood lines, so you can pick the right quality faux wood shutter for your space.
 To book a complimentary in-home consultation, call 813-602-5966 today.